gotoss08/JWTerm/README.md

 > **Note:** This project is still in early stages of development, and many features are yet to be implemented.

+One of the inspirations for JWTerm comes from the **AsciiPanel** project, which provides a simple, efficient way to render text-based panels for roguelike games.
+You can find more about AsciiPanel [here](https://github.com/trystan/AsciiPanel).

 ## Features

 - **Terminal Screen Emulation**: Simulates a virtual terminal window, ideal for roguelike games or any text-based applications.